Art-Sells/Arells/Build-Notes.md

 - cdVatop = cVact - cVatop
 - - cVact = cVactDa if cVactDa != 0, else = cpVact / cVactTaa
 - - cpVact = price of pool with best quote used to supplicate USDC
-- - cVactDa = massAddress USDC balance
+- - cVactDa = massAddress USDC balance (as small as the smallest decimal it'll show)
-- - cVactTaa = massAddress CBBTC balance
+- - cVactTaa = massAddress CBBTC balance (as small as the smallest decimal it'll show)
 - - HAP = bitcoinPrice;
 - - supplicateCBBTCtoUSD = false
 - - supplicateUSDtoCBBTC = true